A3Antistasi/A3-Antistasi/README.md

 Please note that this fork of A3-AntiStasi is momentarily undergoing the translation from spanish to english.
 This is done by me (Bob Murphy) as well as other members and admins of the Official A3-AntiStasi Community.
 Once the translation is completed, we will apply bug fixes and will add further content to the mission.

+# !!!PLEASE NOTE THAT THIS README NEEDS TO BE UPDATED - information as well as links below this message could be outdated.
 # A3-Antistasi

 A Persistent Whole Map Mission, for SP or MP co-op, focused on Resistance, Infantry and Guerrilla Tactics.